- Accessibility Services

 Working with Students Who Have Disabilities

 As an instructor, you will be working with students who have disabilities.
-Some may disclose this to you in the form of their Determination of Accommodations letter, while others may not disclose at all.
+Some may disclose this to you in the form of their accommodations notification, while others may not disclose at all.
 According to the US Department of Education, 19.4% of undergraduates and 11.9% of graduate students report having a disability.
 This means there is a significant percentage of the Cal State East Bay student population who does receive accommodations through Accessibility Services, and a significant percent that does not.

 No matter whether or not a student has a disability and has accommodations, Universal Design in Education helps each type of learner.
 So when you create your course with universal design in mind, more students are going to be able to comprehend and engage with your material.

-In most cases, you will not know the nature of a student’s status with Accessibility Services unless they are comfortable enough with you to divulge that information (usually by showing their Determination of Accommodations).
+In most cases, you will not know the nature of a student’s status with Accessibility Services unless they are comfortable enough with you to divulge that information (by using our student portal).
 The request process and disclosure that students have accommodations is initiated by them.
 Accessibility Services cannot verify whether or not a student has accommodations.
 The first three sections focus on students who are blind/low vision, Deaf/hard of hearing, and who have autism, while the remaining sections focus on students with other types of disabilities and specific scenarios you might encounter.

 Students with Disabilities